cronitorio/cronitor-kubernetes/README.md

 * Because we're receiving both pod events and job events, particularly on start, the `Run` and `Fail` telemetry event nearly always gets run twice in a row (though with the same series ID), once for the Job and once for the Pod.
 Is this a problem?
+* Can't push docker container
+* When adding cronjobs, occasionally getting some weird 404s that I don' tunderstand

 Remaining to-dos:
 * Set up publishing to Github Container Registry: https://github.com/docker/login-action#github-container-registry
 * Look into ensuring `SharedInformer`-s are actually shared
 * See if we can get the informers to limit information received at the server level
+* Refactor log-fetching so it can happen asynchronously.
+We don't need the logs at the time we send telemetry, they can be grabbed after-the-fact

 Open questions:
 * What should we do when watched CronJobs are deleted?
 Do we keep in Cronitor or remove?